Archive by Author

 Hi there,

-I’m Mag from Goatsbridge Premium Irish Trout.
-On this blog I’m going to share all the news we have as we develop our fantastic products.
-It’s also a place for you to catch up on food related events that we are taking part in, hear about other artisan food producers and join us on the journey as we strive to make the world more aware of our heavenly tasting products.
+On this blog I’m going to share all the news we have as we develop our fantastic Irish trout products.
+It’s also a place for you to catch up on food related events that we are taking part in, hear about other artisan food producers and join us on the journey as we strive to make the world more aware of our heavenly tasting Irish trout products!

 We are also going to share lots of trout related recipes so no excuses for not cooking!